NamanBalaji/flux/README.md

 - Messages are structured like <message, topic, uuid>.
 - Each message produced by producers is associated with a unique id decided by producer (uuid), which is used to prevent duplication: producers can retry sending a same message if they do not hear a response for some while and the receivers remember each message received with the uuid, and if duplicate messages are received, simple acknowledge it without appending it to its log.
-- The max_in_flight configuration remains, allowing producers to specify how many messages can be sent asynchronously.

 ### Consumers